 Subscribers get instant access to see where the top school districts are.

 Only NeighborhoodScout gives you nationally comparable school rankings based on test scores, so you can directly compare the quality of schools in any location.
 In fact, our nationally comparable school ratings are patented.
 We also give you the ability to put in the school quality and class size you want, and the search engine will return the best neighborhoods for education in a list and map your results to the neighborhood level.

 We are the only information provider to have this level of search functionality.

 We also provide deep and rich information about the schools and districts that best match your criteria.

 We provide not only test scores, class sizes, learning environment, types of students, educational expenditures, and more, for almost every school and district, but we also provide exclusive comparative school rankings so users can see exactly how any public school compares with any other, even across state lines – with a directly comparable ranking based on test scores.
-Our approach is so powerful and so unique that it is patent pending.
+Our approach is so powerful and so unique that it is patented.

 How do we do this?
 Dr. Schiller, a PhD Geographer and the creator of NeighborhoodScout, developed an exclusive way to compare schools and school districts across state lines based on test scores from the No Child Left Behind (NCLB) federally-mandated state tests, even though the tests are entirely different in every state.

 While each state has a different NCLB test that all students must take, a population of randomly selected students in each state also take the National Assessment of Educational Progress (NAEP) test each year.
 The NAEP test is the closest thing to a gold standard national test.
 But not enough students take this test in any one district or school to use it for directly comparing school achievement.